sagefarrenholz/Blimp/README.md

 thebestpic.fill(red16bit);
 thebestpic.generate();
 ```
 Sometimes you need to change just one pixel.
-For this use changePixel():
+For this use setPixel():
 ```
 thebestpic.setPixel(50, 50, red16bit);
 ```